JudgeBreaded/JudgeBreaded/README.md

 </div>
 <br/>
 <div>
-Coming a from a background in the Arts I've always enjoyed the experiences the medium brings to myself and others.
-I've set for to bring my apprection for the medium to bring fresh prospective to the stem field
+Coming from a background in the Arts I've always enjoyed the experiences the medium brings to myself and others.
+I've set out to bring my apprection for the medium to bring fresh prospective to the stem field
 </div>
 <hr/>
 <div align="center">